Opening of popular Irish tourist attraction delayed due to bad weather

 The planned opening of a popular Irish tourist attraction has been delayed due to poor weather and sea conditions.

-Sceilig Mhichíl was due to reopen today (Thursday May 12) after an extended closure , however the date will now be pushed back to Sunday May 15.
+Sceilig Mhichíl was due to reopen on Thursday May 12 after an extended closure , however the date will now be pushed back to Sunday May 15.

 The island monastery- a UNESCO World Heritage Site - received worldwide attention as a filming location for Hollywood blockbuster films Star Wars Episode VII: The Force Awakens and Star Wars Episode VIII: The Last Jedi.